BrightSoul/vscode-html-configurable-autocomplete/README.md

 ```
 If you wrote a regular expression like `^\s*([a-z0-9_]+)\s*$`, it would correctly match `loading` and `animating`, which is the two properties we are looking for, but it would also match `return` which is obviously not a property.

-By using transformers this extension can pre-process content before a regular expression is executed.
+By using transformers, this extension can pre-process content before a regular expression is executed.
 For instance, by using the `es6-module-nodes` transformer, the previous ES6 class would be transformed like so:
 ```
 0,15 default class Foo
 1,4 default class Foo  instance public property loading 2,4 default class Foo  instance public property animating 4,4 default class Foo  instance public method load
 ```
-As you can see, each line represents a class definition or a member of that class and its position in the original file.
-In this way, it becomes way easier to write a regular expression that matches all properties: `instance public property ([a-z0-9_]+)`
+As you can see, each line represents a class or member definition and its node position in the original file.
+This way, it becomes way easier to write a regular expression that matches all properties.
+Try with `instance public property ([a-z0-9_]+)`

-Heres a list of the available transformers.
+## List of supported transformers

-#### es6-module-nodes
+### es6-module-nodes
 Internally uses `babel-eslint` to create a textual representation of a ES6 class that's easier for regexp to work on.

 It can be used for the following settings:
  * `htmlConfigurableAutocomplete.completionItemProviders[].contentTransformer`
  * `htmlConfigurableAutocomplete.definitionProviders[].contentTransformer`
- * `htmlConfigurableAutocomplete.referenceProviders[].contentTransformer`

 Here's a more complete example.
 The following ES6 class:
 ```